 - Only one declaration per tax roll is accepted.

-- Declarations are due by December 31, 2024.
+- Declarations were due by December 31, 2024.

 Your Tax Roll Number and Access Code

-- The letter contains the tax roll number and access code for you to complete this declaration.
+- A letter will be mailed to property owners annually in the Fall with the tax roll number and an access code to complete the declaration.

 Program Details